jonasspinner/algorithm-engineering-st22/README.md

 ## Submission of your code
 To submit the final version of your project (deadline will be at the beginning of september) you can simply send us a link to the repository (on github, scc-gitlab, etc.) into which you have forked this framework + the final commit hash/release via email.

+## Report
+Next to your implementation, you are required to hand in a short report on the engineering measures you undertook to achieve an efficient implementation.
+You need to describe only your implementation, not the base algorithm itself.
+The report should meet the following requirements:
+* About one A4 page of text (in German or English) in full sentences describing your means for an efficient code.
+This should also include variants, parameter values or ideas that did not prove to lead to an improvement (negative results are also important results!).
+* At least three plots that support the claims on the performance of your code.
+These can also include results for variants of your code that perform worse than others.
+Make sure your plots are concise and meaningful.
+Make reference to and interpret the plots in your text.
+* You can use any text processing tool to assemble your report with the following requirements on formatting:
+    * Any reasonably legible (and professional looking) font in font size 11 or 12
+    * Line spacing <= 1.5x
+    * Hand in the report as PDF
+* You may write more than one page of text and show more than three plots but keep your report to the point.
+Bloated, imprecise texts are discouraged.